Mercury Records: Mercury Tokyo (formerly Mercury Music Entertainment, Nippon Phonogram and Kitty MME)

 The Mercury label was first launched in Japan in 1952, by Taihei Onkyo.
-The company's name was later changed to Nippon Mercury in 1953, however, the Mercury label started to be handled by King Records in 1957, and later by Nippon Victor.
+The company's name was later changed to Nippon Mercury in 1953, however, the Mercury label started to be handled by King Records in 1957, and later by the Victor Company of Japan (JVC).

-It was relaunched in 1970 by Nippon Victor and Matsushita Corporation, as Nippon Phonogram.
-It operated several Phonogram labels in Japan.
+It was relaunched in 1970 by JVC and Matsushita Corporation, as Nippon Phonogram.
+It operated several Phonogram labels in Japan, including Philips and Mercury.
+The Philips label was slowly phased out over the years and its domestic Japanese sector was replaced by Mercury in 1988.
+The Philips label is still used for reissues, international, and classical/jazz releases.
 In 1993, it became a division of PolyGram K.K. (now Universal Music Japan).
 In 1995, it was relaunched as Mercury Music Entertainment.
 It later merged with Kitty Records in 2000 and became Kitty MME.
-Half of it was merged into the Universal J label in 2002, the other half became known as Universal Sigma in 2004.
-Its artist roster included Seiko Matsuda, Yūji Oda, Delta, ZIGGY, Kinniku Shōjo Tai, and Takashi Sorimachi.
+All of UMJ's 3 flagship labels: Polydor, Universal (MCA), and Kitty MME, was merged into the Universal J label in 2002.
+Kitty MME was revived as Kitty Records under the Universal Sigma division in 2004, but shortly disappeared.

 After 13 years, the label was revitalized under its new name, Mercury Tokyo, under the Universal Music Group and Brands (UMG and Brands) division of Universal Music Japan.
 K-pop group Monsta X is the first artist or group signed under the newly relaunched label.
 As of 2022, the label, currently operating under UMJ's EMI Records division, has added K-pop groups Drippin, Golden Child, Loona, and STAYC on its roster.